Hibernating bats, fungal infections, warm-bodied mammals, the mass extinction of the dinosaurs – one controversial theory from 2005 connects them all.

 Through the lens of this theory, Casadevall looks back 65 million years, to a time before bats appear to have even been present in North America, when the world was run by dinosaurs.

-Small mammals were also around, and had been for millions of years, but "it was an experiment that wasn't going anywhere," Casadevall said.
+Small mammals also were around, and had been for millions of years, but "it was an experiment that wasn't going anywhere," Casadevall said.

 Then came a mass extinction of the dinosaurs, most likely prompted by an asteroid slamming into the Gulf of Mexico, and in time, mammals came to replace them.